-Let's look at some of the best American artisanal cheeses and their makers.
+Let's look at some of the best American Artisanal Gourmet Cheeses and their makers.
 It's pretty obvious that artisanal cheesemakers are absolutely passionate about what they do!
 They'd have to be, considering the hard work and grueling time schedule they follow to milk the animals twice daily and to produce the cheese.
 They are independent artisans - some would describe them as quirky - dedicated to producing the finest quality specialty cheeses.

 As recently as 20 years ago there were maybe 75 artisan cheesemakers in America.
 Today, they number hundreds so it's no surprise that we see so many fine American artisanal cheeses in the specialty cheese shops.
 There's no need today to be a cheese snob, thinking only imported European cheeses will do, just as there's no need today to be a wine snob either.